tipofyzik/mongodb_for_storing_sensor_data/README.md

 Solution:
 **Store sensor measurements automatically**
 The `DataPipeline` class provides ingestion of IoT telemetry data.
-The dataset is loaded, processed, and inserted into MongoDB using batch insertion.
+The dataset can be analysed and cleaned before insertion, after which the processed measurements are stored in MongoDB using batch insertion.
 The `insert_batch()` method in the `SensorMongoDB` class stores measurements in batches of 1,000 records, which improves performance when handling larger datasets.

 **Add new sensor types without changing the database structure** MongoDB was selected because of its flexible document-based structure.
 Initially, only the core attributes (`ts`, `device`, `temp`, and `humidity`) are stored.
 Additional sensor attributes (`co`, `lpg`, `smoke`, `motion`, and `light`) are added later using the `update_batch()` method.
 This demonstrates that new sensor measurements can be introduced without redesigning the database schema.